emichael/dslabs/labs/lab1-clientserver/README.md

 should only take a couple lines each; the metadata you added in part 2 can probably be removed (it should have been subsumed by metadata kept in `AMOCommand` and `AMOResult`).

+### Garbage Collection
+The test suite ensures that old commands are garbage collected properly from all of your nodes' data structures.
+In particular, you will need to ensure that your `AMOApplication` does not store unnecessary information.
+Remember, clients in this framework only have one outstanding `Request` at a time.
+The test infrastructure will never call `sendCommand` twice in a row without getting the result for the first command.

+### Designing with Timeouts
+The test suite also makes sure that your clients and server continue to perform well when the system has been running for a while.
+One important thing to note is that the event loop delivering messages and timeouts to your nodes prioritizes timeouts that are due.
+If a node sets too many timeouts and every time a timeout fires, it resets that timeout, it might eventually get into a state where its timeout queue is so long that the node only processes those timeouts and never does anything else!

+The workloads your clients are running in this long test continuously send new commands as soon as they receive the result for the previous one, so your `SimpleClient` might be susceptible to this problem with `ClientTimeout`s.

+There are two important protocol design patterns you should know:
+1. **The Resend/Discard Pattern:** Nodes set timeouts when they need responses to the messages they send.
+If that timeout fires before the required response is received, the node resends the message and resets the timeout.
+   Importantly, *if the timeout fires after the required response is received, the node should drop the timeout (i.e., not reset it).* Otherwise, your system could run into the problem described above.
+This pattern usually requires the timeout itself having enough state to describe the response needed.
+2. **The Tick Pattern:** Nodes set a single timeout on `init`.
+Then, every time that timeout fires, the node resends any messages necessary (because the node is awaiting response messages from other nodes) and also resets the timeout.
+   Thus, there is always exactly one timeout of that type in the node's queue, which fires every `timeoutLengthMillis` (every "tick").

+There are trade-offs to make with both of these patterns, and you should think about their relative performance implementations.
+The tick pattern is often simpler and more conducive to exploratory model-checking, but it sometimes results in sending of unnecessary messages.

+One last note on timeouts, which is important for both of the above patterns: when a node resets a timeout inside a timeout handler, it is often best practice to wait until the very end of the timeout handler to reset it, so that the node doesn't get into an infinite loop by taking too long in the rest of the method.

+---

 **Hint:** for part 3, `Request` and `Reply` should probably be defined as follows.